JoramKeijser/elfn1_reconstruction/README.md

 ```
 The run time will depend on the parallelization scheme and the number of bootstrap replicates.
 Doing 600 replicates on 35 nodes took ca. 8 hours.
 The result will be added to `ali_to_anc/results`.

+## Acknowledgements

+We are grateful to the developers of the [Topiary package](https://topiary-asr.readthedocs.io/), a very convenient wrapper around different software packages that together make up the reconstruction pipeline.
+Also see the [Topiary paper](https://doi.org/10.1002/pro.4551).